AxelYoung/AxelYoung/README.md

 I'm a Unity C# Gameplay Programmer and am currently looking for full-time work!

-I enjoy working on all kinds of games but am currently working on [Astrala](https://github.com/AxelYoung/Astrala), a procedurally generated survival adventure game.
+I enjoy working on all kinds of games, if you have any questions feel free to contact me!

 <h1 align="center">Connect</h1>